ghostdogpr/zio-cheatsheet/README.md

 - This is based on [ZIO](https://github.com/zio/zio) 2.0.X (in particular 2.0.10).
 - For simplicity, ZIO environment has been omitted but all the functions also work with the form `ZIO[R, E, A]`.
+- For many functions there are several (unmentioned) related functions that are conceptually similar but differ in some detail.
 - Important ZIO types other than the functional effect type `ZIO[R, E, A]` have been left out.
 For example: `ZStream[R, E, A]`, `ZLayer[RIn, E, ROut]`, `Fiber[E, A]` and `Ref[A]`.

 ## Aliases